-Typically, the number of pets who are suffering from irreparable medical or behavioral issues that compromise their quality of life (or pose a health and safety risk to society) and prevent them from a positive outcome is not more than 10% of all pets entering shelters.
+Typically, the number of pets who are suffering from irreparable medical or behavioral issues that compromise their quality of life and prevent them from being rehomed is not more than 10% of all dogs and cats entering shelters.

 We designate shelters meeting the 90% save-rate benchmark as no-kill.

 The core goal, however, is that every shelter has the resources and community support it needs to save every dog and cat that can be saved.
 It means homeless pets are adopted into loving homes.
 It means providing medical care to animals that can be healed, identifying and addressing behaviors that can be treated and prioritizing safety and a high quality of life for animals and people in our communities.
 It means that compassionate shelter workers have to euthanize an animal only when that animal is suffering from a irreparable medical or dangerous behavioral condition.

 Our big audacious goal is that every shelter in every community will reach the no-kill-benchmark by 2025.